-It has been reported recently that Chicago Alderman James Cappelman has a thing for pigeons and those people who feed them, but not in the way that you might think.
+It has been reported recently that on one side people hire drug charge attorneys to combat drug misuse cases.Whereas on other side Chicago Alderman James Cappelman has a thing for pigeons and those people who feed them, but not in the way that you might think.

 Apparently, some people feel that pigeons have become a scourge at Daley Plaza, and Mr. Cappelman is one person who would like to see them eradicated with prejudice.

 But that’s not all.
-He stands behind a new ordinance that would significantly increase the punishments for feeding pigeons.
-His legislation would make it a crime punishable by a fine up to $1000 and a jail term as long as six months in prison.
+As stated by the Piotrowski Law serving Miami, he stands behind a new ordinance that would significantly increase the punishments for feeding pigeons.
+His legislation would make it a crime punishable by the criminal defense attorney salt lake city to a fine up to $1000 and a jail term as long as six months in prison.

 Obviously, the penalties for unlawful pigeon feeding that currently exist under city code are simply not harsh enough and one must exact a pound of flesh where one can.
 Cappelman’s proposal doubles the maximum allowable fine and adds the possibility of jail time.

-In some jurisdictions it is illegal to grow a home garden, tend a few chickens for some backyard fresh eggs, or even feed your local wild birds at your well weathered bird feeder.
+In some jurisdictions it is illegal to grow a home garden, tend a few chickens for some backyard fresh eggs, or even feed your local wild birds at your well weathered bird feeder and bird tables.

 I’ve often wondered just how many laws and regulations that I unknowingly break each and every day.
 What would the founding fathers of the United States have to say about that?